4th. Sensors and data

 Thus concludes the introduction to CARLA.
 However there is yet a lot to learn.

 - Continue learning.
 There are some advanced features in CARLA: rendering options, traffic manager, the recorder, and some more.
-This is a great moment to learn on them.
+This is a great moment to learn more about them.

 - Experiment freely.
 Take a look at the References section of this documentation.
-It contains detailed information on the classes in the Python API, sensors, and much more.
+It contains detailed information on the classes in the Python API, sensors, code snippets and much more.

 - Give your two cents.
 Any doubts, suggestions and ideas are welcome in the forum.